EconomyLens.com

 Related

-Chairman Patrick Healy heralded a “solid financial performance” in the filing.
+Chairman Patrick Healy welcomed a “solid financial performance” in the filing.
 “Our first-half result was driven by higher passenger volumes albeit with lower yields, a consistent cargo performance, and lower fuel price compared with the same period in 2024,” Healy said.
-The company’s passenger airlines, including Cathay Pacific and Hong Kong Express, have launched or announced 19 new destinations so far in 2025, with “more to come,” he said, adding that they now fly to more than 100 passenger destinations.
+The company’s passenger airlines, including Cathay Pacific and Hong Kong Express, have launched or announced 19 new destinations in 2025, with “more to come,” he said, adding that they now fly to more than 100 passenger destinations.

 © 2024 AFP